 CHOC has grown tremendously over the last 45 years and is entering an exciting time in its young history, as the entire organization is committed to making CHOC the best children’s hospital in the world.
 According to CHOC President and CEO Kim Cripe, “CHOC has evolved from a community children’s hospital to a regional pediatric tertiary/quaternary referral center.
 And, yet, this is not enough.
 We are dedicated to leading the charge for pediatric medicine on a national basis, providing the most advanced care and cures.
 Our community and our children deserve a world-class pediatric healthcare system, and CHOC will continue to advocate fiercely on their behalf.”

-About CHOC Children's: Named one of the best children’s hospitals by U.S. News & World Report (2012-2013), CHOC Children's is exclusively committed to the health and well-being of children through clinical expertise, advocacy, outreach and research that brings advanced treatment to pediatric patients.
+About CHOC Children's: Named one of the best children’s hospitals by U.S. News & World Report (2013-2014) and a 2013 Leapfrog Top Hospital, CHOC Children's is exclusively committed to the health and well-being of children through clinical expertise, advocacy, outreach and research that brings advanced treatment to pediatric patients.
 Affiliated with the University of California, Irvine, CHOC’s regional healthcare network includes two state-of-the-art hospitals in Orange and Mission Viejo, several primary and specialty care clinics, a pediatric residency program, and four centers of excellence - The CHOC Children’s Heart, Neuroscience, Orthopaedic and Hyundai Cancer Institutes.